 About Temple of Castor and Pollux

-The Temple of Castor and Pollux was dedicated to Helen of Troy’s twin brothers.
+The Temple of Castor and Pollux was dedicated to Helen of Troy’s twin brothers and symbolised the military power of the Roman city state.
 Legend had it that Castor and Pollux helped the Romans in their victory at the Battle of Lake Regillus (499 BC) and had appeared to them nearby.

-It is the remains of this second incarnation of the Temple of Castor and Pollux, rebuilt under the Roman Emperor Tiberius, that visitors to the Roman Forum can see today.
-These comprise of an ornate podium with several standing columns.
+It is the remains of the second incarnation of the Temple of Castor and Pollux, rebuilt under the Roman Emperor Tiberius, that visitors to the Roman Forum can see today.
+These comprise an ornate podium with several standing columns.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.

 Discover the top Roman ruins in Italy, from the famous Pantheon to the Aquileia Basilica and more, includes an interactive map of Ancient Roman sites to visit.

 Discover the best historic places in Rome, from the Colosseum to the Capuchin Crypt and more, includes an interactive map of Rome's cultural landmarks, monuments and museums.